ClusterHQ/flocker/docs/gettingstarted/tutorial/vagrant-setup.rst

 Creating Vagrant VMs Needed for Flocker
 ---------------------------------------

+.. note:: If you already have a tutorial environment from a previous release see :ref:`upgrading-vagrant-environment`.

 Before you can deploy anything with Flocker you'll need a node onto which to deploy it.
 To make this easier, this tutorial uses `Vagrant`_ to create two VirtualBox VMs.